|1 Crore+ students have signed up on EduRev. Have you?|

 Q 15.
 Define communicable diseases with examples.

-There are some microbial diseases that can spread from an infected person to a healthy person through air, water, food or physical contact.
-Such kind of diseases is called communicable disease.
+Ans.
+There are some microbial diseases that can spread from an infected person to a healthy person through the air, water, food, or physical contact.
+Such a kind of disease is called communicable disease.

 Example: Cholera, Chickenpox, Tuberculosis.